 Additionally, many individuals may be reassured knowing that the manufacturer of the duvet cover has used ethically sourced materials, sustainable practices, such as organic farming methods, and fair working conditions.

-Below, we look at some common questions relating to duvets.
+Below, we look at some common questions relating to duvet covers:

 What are the advantages and drawbacks of a duvet cover?

-- Advantages: Duvet covers are removable, washable, and a person can easily change them in line with their decor.
+- Advantages: Duvet covers are removable and washable, and a person can easily change them in line with their decor.

 - Drawbacks: Individuals may find it difficult to change duvet covers alone, especially larger ones.
-Duvet covers often have button fastenings, which can come undone, causing duvets to bulge out.
+Duvet covers often have button fastenings that can come undone, causing duvets to bulge.

 What are the different kinds of duvet covers?

-Duvet covers come in a range of sizes, from single to California king, and the color and pattern choices seem endless.
+Duvet covers come in various sizes, from twin to California king.
+They have many color and pattern choices.
 However, the main differences are in the fabrics, which can include:

 What is the difference between a duvet and a comforter?